quantheory/build-shootout/README.md

     pool-run input3 -- output3

 * fabricate: unsure
-* Make: failure, doesn't seem to work
+* Make: failure, may be possible with recursive make and hacking around in semi-internal variables such as MAKEOPTS, but no robust method.
 * **Ninja: success**
 * SCons: failure, doesn't support pools
 * **Shake: success**